 Then number of stories in the Bible regarding military atrocities is actually quite shocking.
-It's amazing, and it's why I got into this study.
-I was surprised that the Bible is as "graphic" as it is, so to speak—at least mentioning specific things that happen.
+It is amazing, and it is why I got into this study.
+I was surprised that the Bible is as graphic as it is, so to speak—at least mentioning specific things that happen.
 We read about stabbings (Judges 3:21) and beheadings (II Samuel 4:7).
-These are "normal" military atrocities that are mentioned.
+These are normal military atrocities that are mentioned.
 More extraordinary cases involve torture and mutilation—limbs are cut off (Judges 1:6-7), bodies hacked in pieces (I Samuel 15:33), eyes gouged out (II Kings 25:7), skulls punctured (Judges 5:26) or crushed by a millstone pushed from a city wall (Judges 9:53).

 So what is the difference between reading biblical accounts of military atrocities and watching them as entertainment?
-Of course, there's a big difference.
+Of course, there is a big difference.
 The reason that I bring this up is that I have actually heard people say to me, "Since the Bible is so violent, violence must be all right to get involved in."
-Or they'll say, "I'm not having anything to do with the Bible, because it is a violent book."
+Or they will say, "I'm not having anything to do with the Bible, because it is a violent book."
 So we get both extremes on that.

 In the New Testament, violence takes the specific form of persecution of martyrs.
 The beheading of John the Baptist, though referred to in vague description, is no less gruesome.
 And in Hebrews 11, God makes a definite point by ending the honor role of the faithful with stories of survival and triumph—but with an ever-expanding vision of violence against the innocent.

-Hebrews 11:36-37 And others had trial of cruel mockings and scourgings, yea, moreover of bonds and imprisonment.
-They were stoned, they were sawn asunder, were tempted, were slain with the sword: they wandered about in sheepskins and goatskins; being destitute, afflicted, tormented.
+Hebrews 11:36-37 Still others had trial of mockings and scourgings, yes, and of chains and imprisonment.
+They were stoned, they were sawn in two, were tempted, were slain with the sword. they wandered about in sheepskins and goatskins, being destitute, afflicted, tormented.